Pedestrian bridge collapses onto DC highway, injuring several people

 A hazmat unit was on scene mitigating a diesel fuel leak from a truck that is partially beneath the bridge, and at least one other vehicle was struck by debris, DC Fire and EMS said.

-All lanes on I-295 are blocked north of Benning Avenue, according to a tweet from Metropolitan Area Transportation Operations Coordination (MATOC).
+All lanes on I-295 were blocked north of Benning Avenue, according to a tweet from Metropolitan Area Transportation Operations Coordination (MATOC).
 Northbound delays stretched about 3 miles, while southbound lanes had delays of approximately 1.5 miles as of 1 p.m.
 ET, MATOC said.

-Washington Metropolitan Police Department are in the early stages of investigating the cause of the collapse, said department spokesperson Alaina Gertz.
+Washington Metropolitan Police Department are in the early stages of investigating the collapse, said department spokesperson Alaina Gertz.

+Geldart said it could take through Thursday to get the bridge moved off the highway.
+He said the bridge will likely need to be replaced but the city needs to inspect the damage first.